 Project homepage on GitHub: github.com/leifeld/texreg

-xergm is a suite of packages for the statistical computing environment R. It implements extensions of exponential random graph models, in particular temporal exponential random graph models (TERGM) based on maximum pseudolikelihood estimation (MPLE) with bootstrapped confidence intervals, as described by Desmarais and Cranmer in an article published in Physica A. The btergm function can be used to estimate statistical network models for longitudinal (panel) data. xergm acts as a meta-package, which means that the actual functionality is distributed across several R packages (btergm, tnam, xergm.common, rem, and GERGM) and xergm merely contains dependencies on these sub-packages.
+The btergm R package implements the temporal exponential random graph model (TERGM) based on maximum pseudolikelihood estimation (MPLE) with bootstrapped confidence intervals (as described by Desmarais and Cranmer in an article published in Physica A), MCMC-MLE, and Bayesian estimation.
+The btergm, mtergm, and tbergm functions can be used to estimate statistical network models for longitudinal (panel) data.